-I. Payables
+k.
+Payables

 Trade payables and other accounts payable are recognised when the Fund becomes obliged to make future payments resulting from the purchase of goods and services.

-The distribution amount payable to unitholders as at the reporting date is recognised separately on the Statement of Financial Position when unitholders are presently entitled to the distributable income under the Fund's Constitution.
+The distribution amount payable to unitholders as at the reporting date is recognised separately on the Statement of Financial Position when declared under the Fund's Constitution.

-m.
-Due from/to brokers
+I. Due from/to brokers

 Amounts due from/to brokers represent payables for securities purchased and receivables for securities sold that have been contracted for but not yet delivered by the end of the year.
 Trades are recorded on trade date, and normally settled within three business days.
-A provision for impairment of amounts due from brokers is established when there is objective evidence that the Fund will not be able to collect all amounts due from the relevant broker.
-Indicators that the amount due from brokers is impaired include significant financial difficulties of the broker, probability that the broker will enter bankruptcy or financial reorganisation and default in payments.
+The Fund uses the provision matrix as a practical expedient to measuring expected credit losses on receivables due from brokers, based on days past due for groupings of receivables with similar loss patterns.
+The provision matrix is based on historical observed loss rates over the expected life of the receivables and is adjusted for forward-looking estimates.